$4.38 – $9.95

-Geranium (Pelargonium graveolens).
-Geranium can help to develop and maintain beautiful, glowing skin, while it clears acne and blemishes.
-For the treatment of dry or oily hair or skin, add to your favorite hair and skin products.
+Geranium can help to develop and maintain beautifully glowing skin while it clears acne and blemishes.
+Geranium has been found to have strong antibacterial and antifungal properties which can be valuable for cleansing wounds and preventing infection.
+It’s an excellent addition to natural lotions for dry or oily hair or skin.
 This fragrant and uplifting oil can be used to help relieve depression and alleviate stress.
 It can be useful for cleansing wounds and to help speed healing.

 - Calming: Geranium helps reduce stress levels, inspires and supports relaxation and the capacity to unwind.

 - Cleansing: Add to your favorite natural cleaning products to add Geranium’s potent purifying properties and floral aroma.

 - Depression: A mood elevating oil that inspires feelings of wellness and peace

 - Infections: For fungal or bacterial infections, Geranium essential oil has been shown to be an active antifungal and antibacterial in many scientific studies and may provide relief.